isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 -- fix bind
     ```

-As we saw when in @sec:even when discussing `type:IsEven`s, subsets are best
+As we saw when in @sec:even when discussing `type:IsEven`, subsets are best
 encoded in Agda as functions into `type:Set`.
 Taken at face value, this would
 make a relation have type `expr:{A B : Set} → A × B → Set`.